 I do want to acknowledge and credit the work of the members on the Environment and Planning Committee - I used to be one of them - including my very good friend the member for Wendouree, who chairs this committee.
 I know this would have been a topic that is very close to her heart.
 I also want to acknowledge the work of the committee secretariat.
-As the Public Accounts and Estimates Committee chair I know that a tremendous amount of work is done by the secretariat staff.
+As the Public Accounts and Estimates Committee chair, I know that a tremendous amount of work is done by the secretariat staff.
 This is a really great report, and many, many hours would have gone into the preparation of it.
-This is a really great report.
-I would recommend everyone have a read of it, and I am happy to commend it to the house.
+I recommend that everyone have a read of it, and I am happy to commend it to the house.